Chymyst/chymyst-core/docs/chymyst07.md

 ### Exercise: Ordered `m` : `n` Readers/Writers that work with data

 We have implemented the ordered `m` : `n` Readers/Writers problem where the read and write requests are functions without arguments returning `Unit`.
-Revise the program so that write requests have a `String` argument, while read requests cause an auxiliary molecule to be emitted with a `String` value.
+Modify the code so that write requests have a `String` argument, while read requests cause an auxiliary molecule to be emitted with a `String` value.

-### Fair `m` : `n` Readers/Writers ("Unisex bathroom")

-The key new requirement is that Readers and Writers should be able to work starvation-free.
-Even if there is a heavy stream of Readers and a single incoming Writer, the Writer should not wait indefinitely.
-The program should guarantee a fixed upper limit on the waiting time for both Readers and Writers.

-The parameters `m` and `n` should allow the program to optimize its throughput when the incoming stream of Readers and Writers has the average ratio `m` : `n`.
-However, the order in which Readers and Writers get to work is now unimportant.

-TODO

 ### Majority rule `n` : `n` Readers/Writers ("The Modus Hall problem")

 For this example, Readers and Writers have equal ratio `n` : `n`.
+We no longer require that all requests are served in the exact order received.
 However, a new rule involving wait times is introduced:
-If more Readers than Writers are waiting to access the resource, no more Writers can be granted access, and vice versa.
+If more Readers than Writers are waiting to access the resource, no more Writers should be granted access, and vice versa.

+TODO

+### Fair `m` : `n` Readers/Writers

+The majority rule does not guarantee fairness:
+If, say, on the average twice as many Reader as Writer requests arrive per unit time, it can happen that there are _always_ more waiting Readers than waiting Writers.
+In that case, the majority rule will prevent all Writers from accessing the resource, causing "starvation" for the waiting Writers.

+To fix this situation, we introduce the key new requirement that both Readers and Writers should be able to work starvation-free.
+Even if there is a heavy stream of Readers and a single incoming Writer, that Writer should not wait indefinitely.
+The algorithm should guarantee a fixed upper limit on the waiting time for both Readers and Writers, regardless of the order of arriving Readers and Writers.

+The parameters `m` and `n` should allow the program to optimize its throughput when the incoming stream of Readers and Writers has the average ratio `m` : `n`.
+However, the order in which Readers and Writers get to work is now unimportant.

 TODO